Skip to main content

 01Will my premium go up if I file a claim?+

 Premium impact depends on your carrier, your claim history, and the type of claim.
 Some carriers do not surcharge a single water loss, while others do.
-We can document the loss accurately, but the premium decision is the carrier’s.
+The matched contractor documents the loss accurately, but the premium decision is the carrier’s.

 02What is a 'sub-limit' for mold?+